 The names of fallen pastors are famous, from Bill Gothard to Jim Bakker.
 And don't forget Josh Duggar––apparently molesting his own sisters isn't one of the things the Duggars can't do.
 Once you finish reading about pastors who fell from grace, see how they rank on the all-time list of the most drastic falls from grace in history.

-Birthplace: Yorktown, Mount Pleasant Township, Indiana, United States of Americasee more on Ted Haggard
+Birthplace: USA, Yorktown, Indiana, Mount Pleasant Townshipsee more on Ted Haggard

 Bakker was replaced by Jerry Falwell, who called his predecessor, "the greatest scab and cancer on the face of Christianity in 2,000 years of church history."

-Birthplace: Muskegon, Michigan, United States of Americasee more on Jim Bakker
+Birthplace: Muskegon, Michigan, USAsee more on Jim Bakker

 Birthplace: Illinois, United States of Americasee more on Bill Gothard